SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 Let's start with the simpler case: Let's say we want to generate tones of only one frequency at a time, alternating between two or more tones to convey information.

 The easiest way to generate a frequency on a PIC is to use the CCP peripheral, set it up to control an output pin, and generate a square wave.
-A square wave isn't very nice as an audio source though&mdash;a square wave contains all the harmonics of the frequency of the signal you're generating, and so if any of the components you're using to transduce the voltage signal to or from actual audio have any resonances, they'll almost certaily be excited.
+A square wave isn't very nice as an audio source though&mdash;a square wave contains all the harmonics of the frequency of the signal you're generating, and so if any of the components you're using to transduce the voltage signal to or from actual audio have any resonances, they'll almost certainly be excited.

 The obvious solution is to filter it.
 Let's generate a {{< units 1 kHz >}} square wave between {{< units "0" volt >}} and {{< units 1 volt >}}, and add an RC filter with a corner at {{< units 1.6 kHz >}}: